Feeling Anxious? Try This Calming Pranayama

 The Power of Bhramari Pranayama

-The best energetic practice you can use to reduce excess vata in the fall is called Bhramari Pranayama, or Humming Bee Breath.
-This practice helps relax the mind and therefore relax the physiology.
+One of the best energetic practices you can do to reduce excess vata in the fall is Bhramari Pranayama, or Humming Bee Breath.
+This practice helps soothe and relax the mind, and in turn the physical body.

 This practice is known to release endorphins, put you in a state of upliftment, and create a sense of inner peace.

-It helps you connect to the “hum” of the Universe—the timeless connection you have to eternal peace.
-You can plug in and connect to an energy greater than you alone.
+It helps you connect to the "hum" of the universe—the timeless connection you have to eternal peace.
+Simply by working with your breath, you can plug in and connect to an energy greater than you alone.

-What would your daily life be like if you could just feel connected to a deep-rooted sense of calm and peace?
-How easy would it be to make decisions?
-How much ease would you like to bring into your productivity at work and at home?
+What would your daily life be like if you felt connected to a deep-rooted sense of calm and peace?
+What decisions would you make?
+What would you fight for?
+What would you release?

-Learning the practice is simple—just follow the step-by-step instructions for Bhramari Pranayama (and be sure to read when this pranayama isn't recommended, which you can also find with the instructions).
+Learning the practice is simple—just follow the step-by-step instructions for Bhramari Pranayama (and be sure to read when this pranayama isn't recommended, which you will also find with the instructions).

 About the Author